DataJuggler/BlazorGallery/README.md

 # Screenshot
 <img src=https://github.com/DataJuggler/SharedRepo/blob/master/Shared/Images/BlazorGalleryScreenShot.png height=480 width=886 />

-News
+# News

 v1.2.0:
 5.27.2023: I added a View Full Screen button to each image and created a FullScreenImageViewer component.
 It is not actually full screen, but in ViewImage mode, only the selected image is shown.
-I also added a field for LikesCount and ProfileVisibility property to table User.
-These two fields are not shown yet, but i did create a component that prompts a user if they wish to show their profiles publicly.
+I also added a field for Image.LikesCount and User.ProfileVisibility.
+These two fields are not shown yet, but i did create a component that prompts a user if they wish to show their profile publicly.
-My plan is to create a public gallery and all images get time on the main screen, and the more likes an image gets, the longer it gets to stay.
+My plan is to create a public gallery and all images are allocated a certain amount of time on the main screen.
+The more likes an image gets, the longer it gets to stay.
 The Nuget package and database scripts have also been updated.

 v.1.1.2